-- Propylthiouracil (PTU) and methimazole, are concentrated in the thyroid, where they inhibit both the oxidative processes required for iodination of tyrosyl groups and the coupling of iodotyrosines to form T_3 and T_4 . - PTU can also block the conversion of T_4 to T_3 . - They are well absorbed from the gastrointestinal tract, but they have short half-lives. - Several doses of PTU are required per day, whereas a single dose of methimazole suffices due to the duration of its antithyroid effect. - The effects of these drugs are slow in onset; thus, they are not effective in the treatment of thyroid storm.
-Relapse may occur.
+- Propylthiouracil (PTU) and methimazole, are concentrated in the thyroid, where they inhibit both the oxidative processes required for iodination of tyrosyl groups and the coupling of iodotyrosines to form T3 and T4. - PTU can also block the conversion of T4 to T3. - They are well absorbed from the gastrointestinal tract, but they have short half-lives. - The effects of these drugs are slow in onset; thus, they are not effective in the treatment of thyroid storm.
+Relapse may occur. - Methimazole is preferred over PTU because it has a longer half-life, allowing for once-daily dosing, and a lower incidence of adverse effects.
+However, PTU is recommended during the first trimester of pregnancy due to a greater risk of teratogenic effects with methimazole.